ragnarob/FA-downloader/README.md

 # It's a work in progress :)

 ## How to
+First, in "a" and "b" cookies in `config.json`.
+How to find them:
+1. Log into furaffinity.net
+2. Open the console / inspect window
+3. Check the cookie (normally under "Application") `a` and `b` from the furaffinity.net cookie

 There are two "modes": Downloading a folder, and downloading all images matching a search term in an artist's gallery

 ### Folder